Ingredients

 Summary

-A wonderful Winter warmer.
-We’ve crossed the solstice, and the nights are long though now inching towards the light, which is as good a time as any to simmer a pot of pears in spiced red wine (how decadent, how impressive) and make the house smell divine.
-A dollop of cream or vanilla ice cream on the side is optional but recommended.
+A wonderful winter warmer.
+With these frosty nights, and hopefully rain on the way, it’s as good a time as any to simmer a pot of pears in spiced red wine and make the house smell divine.
+A dollop of cream or vanilla ice cream on the side is optional but heartily recommended.

 Spiced pears in wine

 Heat wine, sugar/honey and spices until sugar dissolves.
 Add pears – leave them whole or slice in half, peel or don’t peel… up to you.
-I added a half cup of water to help cover them as they were quite large.
+We added half a cup of water to help cover them as ours were quite large.

 Simmer gently for about 30 minutes or until soft when kindly stabbed with a knife.
-Leave to cool, then serve – or carefully remove the soft pears and reduce the liquid further (for about half an hour) until it has thickened and become more syrupy.
+Leave to cool, then serve – or carefully remove the soft pears and reduce the liquid further until it has thickened and become more syrupy.

 Enjoy pears with spoonfuls of the ruby nectar, along with a dollop of cream, ice cream, yoghurt, baked honey ricotta etc!

-* I don’t have a slow cooker, but having consulted some recipes on this I’d say poaching everything for 4-5 hours in your slow cooker (or 2 hours on high) is a great idea and a high contender for a winter dinner party win.
-(Have I mentioned the house smells AMAZING when cooking these?).
-Simmer the remaining liquid in a pot on the stove to make a thicker syrup, or serve as is.
+* we didn’t have a slow cooker, but having consulted the internet we’d say poaching everything for 4-5 hours in your slow cooker (or 2 hours on high) is a great idea* and a high contender for a winter dinner party win.
+Simmer the remaining liquid in a pot on the stove to make a thicker syrup, or serve as is. *All slow cooker experts please add your advice in the comments, thank you!